As the cannabis industry continues to grow in the U.S., so does cannabis industry pollution.

 When Shawn Cooney, the co-founder of the Sustainable Cannabis Coalition (SCC) and a vegetable farmer, began farming cannabis, he realized there were many gaps in agricultural understanding about how to grow this newly legal flower cost-effectively and sustainably.

 “The further I got into that business, the more gaps I saw,” Cooney said.
-Cooney and his partner, Peter Dougherty, hoped to create a space to inform and set up best practices for a more sustainable cannabis industry by creating the SCC.
+Cooney and his partner, Peter Dougherty, hoped to create a space to inform and set up the best practices for creating more sustainability in the cannabis industry by creating the SCC.
 Cooney farms leafy, green lettuce all year round in shipping containers through Corner Stalk Farm (CSF).
 He also farms hemp through CSF and another company, Cloudfarming in Boston, in the same manner.

 Every year, an estimated 300 million tons of plastic waste is produced.
 While the cannabis industry is fairly pubescent, cultivating conscious and sustainable practices will be vital in order to minimize impact on the existing pollution crisis.